alizarion/template-cluster-k3s-raspberrypi/README.md

 4. Fill out the Age public key in the `.config.env` under `BOOTSTRAP_AGE_PUBLIC_KEY`, **note** the public key should start with `age`...

-### ☁️ Global Cloudflare API Key

-In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.

-1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).

-2. Under the `API Keys` section, create a global API Key.

-3. Use the API Key in the configuration section below.

-📍 You may wish to update this later on to a Cloudflare **API Token** which can be scoped to certain resources.
-I do not recommend using a Cloudflare **API Key**, but for the purposes of this template it is easier getting started without having to define which scopes and resources are needed.
-For more information see the [Cloudflare docs on API Keys and Tokens](https://developers.cloudflare.com/api/).

 ### 📄 Configuration

 📍 The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.